wtfty/DesktopCommanderMCP/README.md

 ### ⚠️ Important Security Warnings

 1. **Always change configuration in a separate chat window** from where you're doing your actual work.
-Claude may sometimes attempt to modify configuration settings (like `allowedDirectories`) if it encounters filesystem access restrictions during operation.
+Claude may sometimes attempt to modify configuration settings (like `allowedDirectories`) if it encounters filesystem access restrictions.

 2. **The `allowedDirectories` setting currently only restricts filesystem operations**, not terminal commands.
 Terminal commands can still access files outside allowed directories.
 Full terminal sandboxing is on the roadmap.